Lucien-Systems/L.I.T.-Zwickau_Zentral-Dashboard/README.md

 - 🔭 I’m currently working on **non-profit project for L.I.T.
 Zwickau Dashboard**

-- 🌱 I’m currently learning **a lot of thing from automotive industry.**
+- 🌱 I’m currently learning **a lot of things from automotive industry.**

 - 💬 Ask me about **My skills, education and expertize.**